jesseskinner/hover/README.md

 - `actions.getState()`

-	- Returns a copy of the store's current state.
+	- Returns the store's current state.

+	- If a custom `store.getState()` is provided, it will be called here.

 		```javascript
 		state = actions.getState();